-Throughout the UK, many different rehab centres offer many different types of programmes and lengths of stay.
+Throughout the UK, rehab centres offer many different types of programmes and lengths of stay.
 However, whilst short-term rehab stays are commonplace, they are not always recommended.

 Short-Term Rehabs: 3-Week Residential Treatments

-- Whilst 7 day programmes seem to be a growing trend, we know that they are not the best solution available for long-term users or people seeking treatment help for the first time.
+- Whilst seven day programmes seem to be a growing trend, we know that they are not the best solution available for long-term users or people seeking treatment for the first time.

-We understand why patients want shorter rehab stays.
-They want it over as quickly as possible and often have commitments they are not willing or prepared to step away from.
+We understand that patients want treatment over as quickly as possible and often have commitments they are not willing or prepared to step away from.